Generating Optimal Initial Conditions for Smoothed Particle Hydrodynamics Simulations: Popular Particle Setup Methods

-Another lattice-like particle configuration has been introduced by \citet{HansenQuaqua}\footnote{\texttt{publicly available at http://www-theorie.physik.unizh.ch/$\sim$hansen/qua}} based on a quaquaversal tiling (QVT) of space \citep{ConwayQuaqua}.
-QVT hierarchically tiles the 3d space into triangular prisms that are rotated about orthogonal axes $2/3\,\pi$ and $1/2\,\pi$.
-Originally introduced as a way to set up cosmological initial condition, recent work by \citet{WhiteNbodyIC} argues against this choice.
-As can be seen in the middle left panel of Figure \ref{f.popularconf_uniform}, this setup has many characteristics of a grid.
+Another lattice-like particle configuration has been introduced by \citet{HansenQuaqua} based on a quaquaversal tiling of space \citep{ConwayQuaqua}.
+Quaquaversal tiling hierarchically tiles the 3d space into triangular prisms that are rotated about orthogonal axes $2/3\,\pi$ and $1/2\,\pi$.
+Originally introduced as a way to set up cosmological initial conditions, recent work by \citet{WhiteNbodyIC} argues against this choice.
+As can be seen in the middle left panel of Figure~\ref{f.popularconf_uniform}, this setup has many characteristics of a grid.